dougflip/haskell-tictactoe/README.md

 - `stack build --fast --file-watch --haddock-deps` - builds code and documentation and watches for file changes
 - `stack test --fast --file-watch` - runs the tests and watches for file changes

+## Using GHCID

+1. `stack build ghcid` - builds the correct version of ghcid for current ghc
+2. `stack exec -- ghcid -c "stack ghci haskell-tictactoe"` - starts ghcid and watches for changes